nmatsui/twitter-kinesis-kafka-storm_producer/README.md

 ## Requirements

-This example is written in scala 2.10. and depends on Apache Kafka 0.8.1.1 and Amazon Kinesis Client 1.1.0.
+This program is written in scala 2.10.
 You have to install java 1.6 or lator and sbt 0.13.x to build this project.

+This program depends on "Apache Kafka 0.8.1.1", "Amazon Kinesis Client 1.1.0" and "Twitter4J 4.0.2".

 ## Prepare